TriplyDB/Documentation/docs/triply-db/index.md

 For editing the example datasets follow the next steps:
 1. Click on the “Admin settings” link in the user menu (top-right corner) and click the "Settings" tab.
 This brings up an overview of all the settings an admin can set for the TriplyDB instance.

-2. On that page navigate to "Example datasets".
-Here you can execute the following changes:
+2. On that page, navigate to "Example datasets".
+Here, you can execute the following changes:

- - You can move datasets up and down in the order by clicking and holding you left mouse button over the the three horizontal lines in front of the dataset name.
+ - You can move datasets up and down in the order by clicking and holding your left mouse button over the three horizontal lines in front of the dataset name.
 You can then drag the selected dataset to their new spot.
  - In the search field below the already added datasets you can add a new example dataset by typing in the search field and selecting the correct dataset.
  - You can remove datasets by pressing the `x` on the right side of the dataset name to remove it from the example dataset list.

 ### Setting Starter dataset

-The starter dataset is a beginner friendly linked dataset that can be an introduction into linked data when a user creates an account for the first time.
-The starter dataset is visible for a user when the user has not yet created an dataset on its own account.
+The starter dataset is a beginner-friendly linked dataset that can be an introduction into linked data when a user creates an account for the first time.
+The starter dataset is visible for a user when the user has not yet created a dataset on its own account.

 For editing the example datasets follow the next steps:
 1. Click on the “Admin settings” link in the user menu (top-right corner) and click the "Settings" tab.
 This brings up an overview of all the settings an admin can set for the TriplyDB instance.